hucker/ten8t/docs/README.md

 ## RC Files

-One way to significantly improve the way checker's are setup is to use the idea of resource files rather than filling out a bunch of parameters to initialize a checker.
+One way to significantly improve the way checkers are set up, is to use resource files rather than filling out a bunch of parameters to initialize a checker.
 In a previous example we had a `check_rules.py` file and an environment setup.
-Below is how this could be handled using RC files
+Below is how this could be handled using a resoure file (aka RC File) to store the configuration.
+(JSON, TOML, XML, INI and plain python dicts are supported.)

 #### `check_rules.py`